AFM-SPM/TopoStats/docs/installation.md

 pip install --upgrade topostats
 ```

-You can always install a specific version from PyPI
+You can always install a specific version from PyPI.

 ```bash
 pip install topostats==2.0.0